kanoop/delphi-service/README.md

 # customization

 At the top of service.pas are a set of constant strings that are used to describe the service in the service manager.
 Tailor them for your service, for that professional look and feel.

+This example uses a console app for the debug.
+Of course, you can use a VCL app instead if you wish, just remember that Windows services do not have access to the desktop so no VCL windows can be shown in the final service app.